solita/solita.github.com/_posts/2016-10-18-what-is-devsec.md

 ## What is DevSec?

 Like DevOps, this is about the culture.
 It's about responsibility.
 It's about knowing the right thing and having the power, resources and ability to do it.
-A somewhat mechanical implementation would be to add a "security specialist" to development team, as you could add some "system operation specialist" and say you're now doing DevOps.
+And of course It's about hacking yourself first.
+A somewhat mechanical implementation would be to add a
+"security specialist" to development team, as you could add some "system operation specialist" and say you're now doing DevOps.
 In our opinion, this approach is a minor improvement and totally misses the point about *culture*.
 A culture is about values and beliefs shared by everyone.
 It is not enough that a "security expert" sits with the team, if that person is the only one concerned about security.
 The DevSec goal is to make every developer think about security and acknowledge it is necessary.
 Not everyone needs to be an expert, but everyone needs to understand that security is essential and important.

 ## What is "security" actually?